leoadamo/gulp-starter-stack/README.md

 # My Gulp Starter Stack

-This is my approach for develop my projects using Gulp v4.0.
+This is my approach for develop projects using Gulp v4.0.
-There are multiples approaches and maybe some features in this files are not usefull for you, so feel free for implement your own or to make PRs :sunglasses:
+There are multiples approaches and maybe some features in this file are not usefull for you, so feel free for implement your own or to make PRs :sunglasses:

 ## Installation